Part 2a: Why Vitamin K2 Can Prevent Root Canal Treatment

 Therefore, if you have tooth decay, need a dental restoration or dental crown, you should always go through the protocol below.
 It may also relieve and cure tooth and mouth pain.

-The supplement program to Vitamin K2 to cure tooth ache and decrease risk of root canal treatment:
+Supplement program to Vitamin K2 to cure tooth ache and decrease risk of root canal treatment

 If you suffer from a tooth pain or toothache, or require a dental filling; you should take the following steps: